linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 05 - Option Pricing Theory and Models.md

 # ILLUSTRATION 5.7: Valuing a Put Using Put-Call Parity: Cisco Systems and AT&T

 Consider the call on Cisco Systems that we valued in Illustration 5.2.
-The call had a strike price of  $15 on the stock, had 103 days left to expiration, and was valued at$ 1.87.
+The call had a strike price of  \$15 on the stock, had 103 days left to expiration, and was valued at\$ 1.87.
 The stock was trading at 13.62, and the riskless rate was 4.63\%.
 The put can be valued as follows:

 $$
 \text {P u t v a l u e} = C - S + K \mathrm {e} ^ {- r t} = \\ 1.
 8 7 - \\ 1 3.
 6 2 + \\ 1 5 \mathrm {e} ^ {- (0.
 0 4 6 3) (2.
 8 2 2)} = \\ 3.
 0 6